CalvinNgor/Huffman-Decoding/README.md

 This project is separed in 3 parts.
 I use Huffman.cpp to code and decode the string, Node.h is the declaration of the node class, and then Node.cpp is the definition of the methods from Node.h.

+How does my code work ?
+Firstly, go to Huffman.cpp, scroll down and then in the function "main" replace the file by the name of the file that you want to use to decode with the alphabet.
+And then, you change the string that you decide to code.